Home | Books | Music | Events | New work | Contact & ordering

 are the streets over which you reign,

-dancer, anther at the centre of the rose,
+anther at the centre of the rose,

-the endless rose
+the endlessly opened rose

-You did us, wicked boy,
+You did us, wicked

-you done us in.
+boy, you done us in.

 The three-cornered point

-drives a hole that won’t close
+drove a hole that wont close

-from which the world is peopled.
+the world is peopled.

-Where the bugloss doesn’t grow,
+Where the wild bugloss

 no child of mine, no child,

-you make the earth with child.
+you make the world with child again.

 Are you blind?